 THE ROLE OF TEAMWORK IN HEALTHCARE

 Teamwork may have been less important in healthcare 50 years ago than it is today.
-The pace was slower, the technology less overwhelming, the medications less toxic (also less effective), and quality and safety appeared to be under the control of physicians; everyone else played a ...
+The pace was slower, the technology less overwhelming, the medications less toxic (also less effective), and quality and safety appeared to be under the control of physicians; everyone ...